 Pet with extensive liver damage no longer have the ability to manufacture sufficient albumen.
 So their TP levels are usually low.

-TP can drop in acute infections and inflammation when chemicals called cytokines are released into the pet’s circulation (a negative acute phase response).
+TP level can also drop in acute infections and inflammation when those issues cause chemicals called cytokines to be released into the dog or cat’s circulation (a negative acute phase response).

 Loss of large amounts of blood serum containing albumen and globulins through burns, wounds and extensive skin infections (such as sarcoptic mange) can also lower TP.
 In demodectic mange, it is the globulin portion that might be low.

-Puppies and kittens tend to have lower TP levels because they are not yet producing globulin antibodies at the level of mature pets.
+Puppies and kittens tend to naturally have moderately lower TP levels because they are not yet producing globulin antibodies at the level that mature pets do.

 All the causes I listed for low blood albumin levels will also cause low TP levels.